PeterCamilleri/format_output/README.md

     Name      Wiley Coyote
     Education Super Genius
     Incident  Run over by a large truck
-    Status    Flattened and accordion like.
+    Status    Flattened and accordion like

 #### Word Wrap